DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 </pre>

-> ** !!
-This module is currently in beta status **
->
->   It can be used for testing, but there may be breaking changes before a full release.
->   This documentation is still under developement as well.

 # Cadenza Analytics
 Cadenza Analytics is the offical package for fast and easy creation of [disy Cadenza](https://www.disy.net/en/products/disy-cadenza/) Analytics Extensions with Python.
 The purpose of this module is to encapsule the communication via the Cadenza API.